 Every Melbourne park you walk through will have dogs and their owners enjoying the fresh air.
 Melburnians love their animals, but there are some restrictions every pet owner should be aware of.
+If you are an expat and looking forward to bringing your pet in Melbourne than you may need to check the following.

 - You cannot bring animals into restaurants or businesses unless they are a certified Guide Dog for the sight-impaired or disabled.